GOFIRST-Robotics/Lunabotics/README.md

 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```
-to control the robot with your keyboard.
+in another terminal to control the robot with your keyboard.

 Alternatively, you can run these nodes:
 ```